How to Protect Your USB from the Risk of Data Loss

 - Educate your employees about the risks

 USB drives are susceptible to data breaches because they provide a quick, easy way to extract data.
 For companies, these portable devices may become risky because it’s difficult to trace USB usage which makes it hard to establish accountability for stolen data.
-To avoid these risks and USB data loss, keep educating your employees about the safe practices and the dangers of careless use of such devices.
+To avoid these risks and USB flash drive data loss, keep educating your employees about the safe practices and the dangers of careless use of such devices.
 Everyone in the company must know the risks associated with data loss and breaches.
 Moreover, maintain a complete inventory of laptops, desktop computers, handheld, and other devices that are on your network to monitor how the data that you handle is processed.

 - Remove the device properly